UK Self-Employed Tax Calculator

 National Insurance Contributions Rates

 You pay National Insurance contributions to qualify for a state pension and certain benefits.
 There are different types of NI, also known as classes.
-Class 2 and class 4 are paid on profits over £12,570.
+Classes 2 and 4 are paid on profits over £12,570.

 Class 2 National Insurance